Hiswe/hiswe.github.io/source/_drafts/05-html-basic-part-2.md

 #### <html\>

-Before, we used to just put our content floating inside the text file.
+Before, we used to just put our content, floating inside the HTML file.

-Now we put a single parent for everything: the `<html>` element.
+Now we put a single parent for everything: the `<html>` element, just to make sure that nobody's left without a parent.
-Just to make sure that nobody's left without a parent.
+And we called it `<html>` because it's what we're writing right?

 #### <head\>